England played New Zealand under bad weather conditions at Edgbaston in 1965 © Getty Images (File Photo)

 In an excellent display of off-spin, Titmus ran through the New Zealand top order.
 Fred Trueman hit Bert Sutcliffe on the left ear, and the great batsman had to retire hurt.
 Trueman also clean bowled Reid, Tom Cartwright took out a couple of wickets, and inspired by Titmus’ success, Smith used Barber’s leg-breaks.

-Sutcliffe had left at 75 for three; he emerged again New Zealand were down at 115 for nine, but could not continue after he added a single to the score and retired again.
+Sutcliffe had left at 75 for 3; he emerged again New Zealand were down at 115 for 9, but could not continue after he added a single to the score and retired again.
 New Zealand bowled out for 116; Titmus finished with 26-17-18-4.
 Smith asked them to bat again.

 The second innings was a more spirited one, though Congdon was injured with the score on 63.
-He returned after Dowling’s dismissal, and though Reid and Congdon fell in quick succession, Ross Morgan (33) and Artie Dick (41) took the score to 215 for four by stumps.
+He returned after Dowling’s dismissal, and though Reid and Congdon fell in quick succession, Ross Morgan (33) and Artie Dick (41) took the score to 215 for 4 at stumps.
 They still needed 104 to make England bat again.